Type to search

 “Can You Hear My Heart” by Epik High and Lee Hi

 In “Can You Hear My Heart,” Hae Soo and Wang So communicate feelings that are ingrained deep within their hearts.
 The song is a classy duet, attributable to the harmony of the fantastic beat, vocals, and rap movement.
-Between Lee Hi’s beautiful voice and Epik High’s unparalleled rapping, the song builds a distinctive auditory atmosphere, much like a poem heightening the song’s immersion and contributing to its musicality.
+Between Lee Hi’s beautiful voice and Epik High’s potent rapping, the song builds a distinctive auditory atmosphere, much like a poem heightening the song’s immersion and contributing to its musicality.

 “Forgetting You” by Davichi